asrob-uc3m/robotDevastation-developer-manual/robotDevastation/general-architecture/README.md

 ## The Managers
 The game functionality is encapsulated in different managers.
-Each manager is a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) as they are typically related to unique system or device (for a debate of whether this was a good idea or not, see [robotDevastation#4](https://github.com/asrob-uc3m/robotDevastation/issues/4)).
+Each manager is currently implemented as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern), as they are typically related to unique system or device (for a debate of whether this was a good idea or not, see [robotDevastation#4](https://github.com/asrob-uc3m/robotDevastation/issues/4)).

-## The Game
+## The Game Functionality
 The game functionality is implemented as a [Finite State Machine (FSM)](../game-fsm/README.md).
 Each state of the FSM represents a game state.
-Each state is a [ManagerHub](hub-class.md), which allows the state to act upon the different game subsystems (user input, user interface, robot, etc).
+Each state is implemented as a [ManagerHub](hub-class.md), which allows the state to act upon the different game subsystems (user input, user interface, robot, etc).

 The game first configures all the different managers.
 Then, all the different states are constructed and set in the FSM, which is started to run the game.